vegaprotocol/vegawallet-browser/README.md

 ## Structure

-The project is built with `make`:
+The project is built with `webpack`, `create-react-app` and `craco`:

-- `make clean`: Remove all build artifacts
-- `make dist`: Build extensions for Firefox and Chrome to separate directories in `dist/`
-- `make test-firefox`: Build and run `web-ext` for Firefox using a sample page
-- `make test-chrome`: Build and run `web-ext` for Chromium using a sample page

-Alternatively the extensions can be built with `npm run build`
+### Development + building

+- `build:chrome` / `build:firefox`: Builds the extension in production mode for the respective browser.
+Outputs to `build/[BROWSER]`.
+- `dev:chrome` / `dev:firefox`: Serves the `build/[BROWSER]` directory to develop against the extension.
+First run `build:[BROWSER]` to build the extension _before_ running this command, or use the `watch` command.
+- `watch` Watch for changes in the source code and rebuild the extension in development mode.
+Can be used with `dev:chrome` / `dev:firefox` to automatically reload the extension when changes are made.
+You can change the browser this builds for in package.json.
+Default is `build:chrome`.
+- `format` / `lint`: Formats / lints the source code

+### Testing

+- `test` Runs the unit tests on UI components
+- `test:backend` Runs the unit tests on the backend
+- `test:e2e:chrome` Runs the e2e tests through `selenium` on Chrome (headed)
+- `test:e2e:chrome:ci` Runs the e2e tests through `selenium` on Chrome (headless)

 The web extension source code lives in `web-extension/common` with platform specific artifacts in respectively `web-extension/firefox` and `web-extension/chrome`.
+All UI components exist in the `src` directory.

 The web extension has 4 components:

-- `index.html` / `index.js`: This is the source code for the extension popup
+- `index.html` / `index.js`: This is the source code for the extension popup, rendered using `react`.
 - `background.js`: This is the background script that handles all core logic
 - `content-script.js`: This script intermediates communication between the web page and the background script